-Answer: A short answer is that the roads in Ukraine are poorly maintained, with only a few exceptions.
+Answer: A short answer is that roads in Ukraine are poorly maintained, with a few exceptions.
+However, in recent years the government of Ukraine has increased funding for road construction.
+As a result, most of the major highways in Western Ukraine have been significantly improved.
+At the same time, the condition of many secondary roads in Ukraine ranges from bad to very, very bad.
 All Ukrainian highways are paved although potholes are frequent, especially after the winter season.
-Road maintenance has been short of funds, and little improvements have been made to the roads in the recent years.
-Major highways, such as the road from Lviv to Kyiv, or from Lviv to Ukraine’s western border are better maintained.
+Major highways, such as the road from Lviv to Kyiv, or from Lviv to Ukraine’s western border are smooth.
 But even those roads are one lane each way, with farm animals that can be crossing at random.
 A positive thing is that there is generally very little traffic on Ukraine’s roads outside urban areas.
 We know the local conditions and try to drive accordingly.

 Here is a video of an especially bad road in Ukraine near Lviv.
 It was taken by our customer in the summer of 2013.
 Mind you, not all roads in Ukraine are as bad as the road in this video.
 But when planning your trip to Ukraine that involves driving, be prepared for some narrow, poorly marked and bumpy road conditions.

 … and below is a video sample of driving on one of the best stretches of a good road south of Lviv in Ukraine.
 This road from Lviv across the Carpathian Mountains to Hungary and Slovakia was rebuilt a few years ago.

 Question: How long does it take to drive from Lviv to a town of *** if I choose your Car with Driver service?